ava-labs/avalanche-starter-kit/README.md

 ```

+# Create simple interchain messaging between Fuji C-Chain and MaGGA L1 Chain

-1. Set up privat the privat key of your crypto wallet:
+1. Set up privat the privat key of your crypto wallet and save it as an environmental variable:

 ```
 export PK=YOUR_PRIVATE_KEY